 Exercise and meditation help maintain a healthy body.
 Exercising helps you sweat, and sweating helps release toxins through your skin.
 Studies have found trace amounts of arsenic, cadmium, lead, and mercury in sweat.
 Meditation helps you clear your mind and reduce stress.
 Stress can be as toxic to your health as chemicals.
 A troubled mind can cause the physical body to function poorly.

 Detoxifying your body is not only about what you avoid, but also about what you consume.
 Following a healthy diet can go a long way.
 There are also many foods that aid detoxification — garlic, lemon, broccoli sprouts, mung beans, and raw vegetables.

 Many diets promote cleansing and detoxification.
-I follow and recommend a strict raw, organic, vegan diet, but there are other options if this isn’t for you.
+I follow and recommend an organic, variable, intermittent fasting diet but there are other options if that isn’t for you.
 You could also try a raw alkaline diet.
 It’s a temporary cleanse consisting of uncooked fruits and vegetables and raw nuts, seeds, and sprouts.
 It’s a great strategy for detoxing the colon and liver.
 A juice diet is also helpful and is centered around consuming freshly-made fruit and vegetable juice—preferably organic.